 Can purple shampoo work for green pool hair?
 Or do you need a different product to get rid of the chlorine-caused streaks.
 Find out right here!

-To put it simply (well, I’m sorry I’m going to have to get into a couple of the scientific details here), our hair strands contain protein and all water contains a certain amount of copper in it.
+To put it simply, our hair strands contain protein and all water contains a certain amount of copper in it.

 Swimming pool water contains chlorine in order to maintain pool hygiene and bacterial formation.